jetbrains-academy/alpha-zero-course/DotsAndBoxes/Backend/task.md

-### Visualization in Tkinter

-Most likely you need to [install Tkinter](https://tkdocs.com/tutorial/install.html) on your system for everything to display.

 #### Implement Game Logic Methods
+Here we offer you to understand the backend for visualization of the game.
-You will implement the following methods in the `DotsAndBoxesVisualization` class:
+You will implement the following methods in the `Backend` class:

 1. **`is_edge_occupied(self, logical_position, edge_type)`**:
    - **Purpose**: Check if a specified edge is already occupied.